iam-benjamen/my-blog-entries/cl9ckikuc000109mu6r1nbk0j.md

 })
 ```
 Remember, the two steps are:
-1. Add Event handler to the parent element
+1. Add an Event handler to the parent element
 2. determine where the event originated from using `event.target`

 Now, let's put it all together and see the result.